-- A child or young person may develop an infatuation with an Adult who works with them.
-An Adult, who becomes aware (may receive a report, overhear something, or otherwise notice any sign no matter how small or seemingly insignificant) that a pupil has become or may be becoming infatuated with him/herself or a colleague, must report this without delay to the Headteacher or the most senior manager so that appropriate action can be taken to avoid any hurt, distress or embarrassment.
-The situation will be taken seriously and the Adult should be careful to ensure that no encouragement of any kind is given to the pupil.
-It should also be recognised that careless and insensitive reactions may provoke false accusations. - 6.2 Examples of situations which must be reported are given below: - Where an Adult is concerned that he or she might be developing a relationship with a pupil which could have the potential to represent an abuse of trust. - Where an Adult is concerned that a pupil is becoming attracted to him or her or that there is a developing attachment or dependency. - Where an Adult is concerned that actions or words have been misunderstood or misconstrued by a pupil such that an abuse of trust might be wrongly suspected by others. - Where an Adult is concerned about the apparent development of a relationship by another adult, or receives information about such a relationship.
+- 6.1.
+A child or young person may develop an infatuation with an adult who works with them.
+An adult, who becomes aware (may receive a report, overhear something, or otherwise notice any sign, no matter how small or seemingly insignificant) that a pupil has become or maybe becoming infatuated with them or a colleague, must report this without delay to the Headteacher or the most senior manager, so that appropriate action can be taken to avoid any hurt, distress, or embarrassment.
+The situation will be taken seriously, and the adult should be careful to ensure that no encouragement of any kind is given to the pupil.
+It should also be recognised that careless and insensitive reactions may provoke false accusations. - 6.2.
+Examples of situations that must be reported are given below: - Where an adult is concerned that they might be developing a relationship with a pupil which could have the potential to represent an abuse of trust - Where an adult is concerned that a pupil is becoming attracted to them or that there is a developing attachment or dependency - Where an adult is concerned that actions or words have been misunderstood or misconstrued by a pupil such that an abuse of trust might be wrongly suspected by others - Where an adult is concerned about the apparent development of a relationship by another adult or receives information about such a relationship

-7 Gifts, Rewards, Favouritism and Exclusion
+7. Gifts, Rewards, Favouritism and Exclusion

-- 7.1 It is against the law for public servants to take bribes.
-Adults need to take care that they do not accept any gift that might be construed by others as a bribe, or lead the giver to expect preferential treatment.
-There are occasions when pupils or parents/carers wish to pass small tokens of appreciation to Adults e.g. at Christmas or as a thank-you and this is acceptable.
-However, it is unacceptable to receive gifts on a regular basis or of any significant value. - 7.2 Personal gifts must not be given to pupils or their families/carers.
+- 7.1.
+It is against the law for public servants to take bribes.
+Adults need to take care that they do not accept any gift that might be construed by others as a bribe or lead the giver to expect preferential treatment.
+There are occasions when pupils or parents/carers wish to pass small tokens of appreciation to adults e.g., at Christmas or as a thank you and this is acceptable.
+However, it is unacceptable to receive gifts on a regular basis or of any significant value. - 7.2.
+Personal gifts must not be given to pupils or their families/carers.
 This could be misinterpreted as a gesture either to bribe or groom.
 It might be perceived that a 'favour' of some kind is expected in return.
-Any reward given to a pupil should be consistent with the School's behaviour or rewards policy, recorded, and not based on favouritism. - 7.3 Care should be taken when selecting children for specific activities, jobs, privileges and when pupils are excluded from an activity in order to avoid perceptions of favouritism or injustice.
-Methods of selection and exclusion should be subject to clear, fair and agreed criteria.
+Any reward given to a pupil should be consistent with the School's behaviour or rewards policy, recorded, and not based on favouritism. - 7.3.
+Care should be taken when selecting children for specific activities, jobs, privileges and when pupils are excluded from an activity in order to avoid perceptions of favouritism or injustice.
+Methods of selection and exclusion should be subject to clear, fair, and agreed criteria.

-8 Social Contact and Social Networking
+8. Social Contact and Social Networking